 To host a team trivia event, ask each team member to submit trivia questions about themselves.
 Consider giving them a list of prompts, like:

 What did you want to be when you were younger?

 The easiest way to turn these questions into a trivia game is to come up with “fake” answers and ask your team to guess which is correct.
 For example, you could ask: What candy does Brian hate: Skittles, Mars Bars, or Laffy Taffy?

 Keep track of everyone’s answers during the trivia event.
 Then, the team member who guesses the most right answers wins a small prize—maybe they get to host the next team trivia!

 If you’re working from home, you still have plenty of team building opportunities.
 There are a variety of online games you can play.
 Usually, these games will have a “room” that everyone joins.
 Then, get everyone on a Zoom call while you play for some trash talking and encouragement—you know, team building essentials.
 Try online games like:

 Not all team building activities need to revolve around carefully planned activities.
 Sometimes, the best way to bond with a team member or group of team members is to grab coffee from a nearby cafe.
 Take the time to get to know each other outside of a work context, while also enjoying a nice cup of coffee (or tea).

 Working virtually?
 Schedule a virtual coffee chat with a coworker.
-This is a great excuse to get yourself some specialty coffee or brew your favorite coffee at home.
+This is a great excuse to get yourself some specialty coffee or brew your favorite at home.

-Nearly 50% of knowledge workers believe engaging and enjoyable work is the #1 factor in achieving their best work in 2021.
+Nearly 50% of knowledge workers believe engaging and enjoyable work is the #1 factor in achieving their best work.
 Team building is a great way to do just that.
 Build lasting relationships and boost team collaboration with icebreaker questions and team building activities.
 Or if your team is feeling bold, try inventing your own!Read: What Gen Z needs from leaders right now